 Can bamboo be transplanted?

-If you would like to move a bamboo plant from one place to another, it can be done, but only when conditions are right.
-Careful transplantation of bamboo has to be done at the right time of year (e.g. not when they make shoots or flower).
+It can be done if you would like to move a bamboo plant from one place to another.
+But only when conditions are right.
+Also, careful transplantation of bamboo has to be done at the right time of year (e.g., not when they make shoots or flowers).

 If done right, your bamboo plant can take to its new spot almost immediately.

 What’s the best variety of bamboo to plant?